mberry/blog-source/source/_posts/creating-a-static-site-with-hexo.md

 ---
 title: Creating a static site with Hexo
 date: 2018-06-15 15:51:53
+tags:
+- hexo
-tags: hexo, webdev
+- webdev
+category: Programming
 ---

-Hexo is a static site generator built with javascript.
+Hexo is a versatile static site generator built with javascript.

 <!--more-->